JCruan519/MEW-UNet/README.md

 - Our weights of the Synapse dataset can be download [here](https://pan.baidu.com/s/1ERqX_qBhag4xlZ5Wh6RnCw), with a password of **ex8x**

-- After download the weights, you could put weights into this file('./our_weights/')
+- After downloading the weights, you could put weights into this file('./our_weights/')

 **2. Test data folder format**